apache/apisix/docs/en/latest/plugins/mocking.md

 ## Name

-Mock API plugin，Binding the plugin returns random mock data in the specified format and is no longer forwarded to the back end.
+Mock API plugin, When the plugin is bound, it returns random mock data in the specified format and is no longer forwarded to the upstreams.

 ## Attributes